Skip to main content

 Using email to communicate with audiences through newsletters, promotions, lifecycle flows, and transactional messages.

-These terms describe how people move through marketing, sales, and relationship stages.
+These terms describe how people move through touchpoints, stages, relationships, and tailored experiences.

 Term